 But when every storybook you pick up features a face different from your own, that makes mirroring books much more difficult.

-In 2017, black, Latino, and Native authors combined wrote only 7% of the new children’s books published, even though 37% of the U.S. population are people of color.
+In 2017, Black, Latino, and Indigenous authors combined wrote only 7% of the new children’s books published, even though 37% of the U.S. population are people of color.
 Over the past 24 years, only 13% of children’s books published contain multicultural content.
 (Lee & Low Books)

 That means children of color rarely see role models in books.
 They rarely see characters like themselves do big things, be treated with respect, or find a place to belong.